work-shop/the-avenue-concept-website/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.4.0 =
+* New: iThemes Security Admin Notices are now conveniently located in the new Security Messages Menu.
+Check your notices in the Security menu on the WordPress Admin Bar.
+* Enhancement: Add Security Message when a Notification Center email fails to send.
+* Enhancement: Replace Trace IP with IP Tracker Online.
+* Tweak: Remove 'DELETE' method from "System Tweaks -> Filter Request Methods"

+= 7.3.3 =
+* Bug Fix: Hide backend bypass.

+= 7.3.2 =
+* Tweak: Allow the log description column to word break for URLs or other strings with no spaces.
+* Bug Fix: Hide Backend bypass on certain Apache configurations.
+* Bug Fix: Properly return error that occurs during a backup.
+* Bug Fix: Regex warning on PHP 7.3 in the File Change module.
+* Bug Fix: Resolve warning when a user is set to "No Role".

+= 7.3.1 =
+* Enhancement: When ITSEC_DISABLE_MODULES is set, prevent hide backend from running.
+* Bug Fix: Tabnapping: Apply noopener to links instead of using blankshield script when available to prevent new pop-up blocker behavior from killing the links.

+= 7.3.0 =
+* Enhancement: Add Per-Content SSL toggle to the upcoming Block Editor interface.
+* Enhancement: Add filter to the recipients list for email notifications: "itsec_notification_{$notification}_email_recipients" and "itsec_notification_email_recipients".
+* Enhancement: Add define "ITSEC_DISABLE_TEMP_WHITELIST" to disable the Temporary IP Whitelisting for logged-in administrators.
+* Enhancement: Improve redirecting after processing a login interstitial from a front-end login form.
+* Enhancement: Add loopback IP detection to Security Check.
+* Enhancement: Detect Server IPs in Security Check.
+* Tweak: Add additional safety checks when writing to system config files.
+This will log a "Critical Issue" when the writing of an empty or partial config file is detected and prevented.
+* Tweak: Improve File Change locking to help prevent failing scans on sites with inconsistent cron scheduling.
+* Tweak: Improve "System Tweaks – Suspicious Query Strings – SQLI" to reduce false positives.
+* Tweak: Improve "System Tweaks – Disable PHP" to block PHP files in apache configurations that serve files with a trailing dot.
+* Tweak: Remove "Seznam Bot" from HackRepair List as it isn't present in the latest version.
+* Bug Fix: Include Hide Backend token when emailing a password reset URL.
+* Bug Fix: Notification Center - Only send notifications to users with an exact role match of selected roles instead of a fuzzy match based on selected capabilities.
+* Bug Fix: Error when trying to edit reusable blocks with per-post SSL enabled.
+* Bug Fix: Resolve warnings on PHP 5.2.

 = 7.2.0 =
 * Enhancement: Allow for selecting the particular Proxy header a server is configured to use.
 Improve the language to indicate the importance of configuring this setting.
 H/t Filippo Cavallarin CEO at wearesegment.com